dfapinov/lah-scanner/README.md

 | `sounddevice` | ASIO/PortAudio interface for sweep capture |

 ---
+# Installation

+1. Clone or copy the project to any directory on your system.
+2. Open a terminal in that directory.
+3. Run the following command to install all required dependencies:

+   pip install -r requirements.txt

+Start by runnining ir_gen_piston.py

+This will create idealized test data that you can use to explore the full processing pipeline.

+---

 ## What Still Needs To Be Done

 - **Build hardware** for taking impulse response measurements around the loudspeaker.
 - **Create a robotic driver script** (G-code over USB serial).
 - **Develop a simple GUI** so non–command-line users can operate the pipeline.

-See the file recommendations.md for suggestions to complete the project.
+- **Develop script to extract anechoic distortion data** see recommendations.md with process overview.

 ---